 Director/Screenplay – Michael Winnick, Producer – Bob Crowe, Photography – Jonathan Hale, Music – Ross Nykiforuk, Visual Effects Supervisor – Tracy Westgard, Visual Effects – Media Group, Special Effects Supervisor – Mark Fenlason, Production Design – Kristen Ridgway.
 Production Company – Angel Entertainment.

 Jolene Blalock (Kate Adams), James Marsters (Jack), Tony Todd (Steve Elias), Marc Winnick (Charlie Riley), Diahnna Nicole Baxter (Stacy Gibson), Natasha Alam (Amber McCormik), Richard Whiten (Dave Briggs), Jennie Ford (Melissa Tucker)

 A group of people wake up in a facility with no memory of who they are.
-Their cell doors open and they search the halls and rooms trying to find a way out.
+Their cell doors open and they search the facility trying to find a way out.
 At the same time, creatures appear out of the shadows and slaughter members of the group.
-In trying to understand what has happened to them and who they are, they realise that have been subject to a psychological experiment designed to wipe memory patterns in disturbed patients but that this has gone wrong and unleashed creatures made up of pure spirit.
+In trying to understand what has happened to them and who they are, they realise that have been subject to a psychological experiment designed to wipe memory patterns in disturbed patients.
+However, this has gone wrong and unleashed creatures made up of pure spirit.

 Shadow Puppets was the second directing/writing effort from Michael Winnick.
 Winnick had previously made the doppelganger film Deuces/The Duplicate (2001), which was not widely seen, and went onto the gonzo Guns, Girls and Gambling (2012), The Better Half (2015) about a woman who becomes two personalities and the pregnancy horror film Malicious (2018), as well as the Steven Seagal action film Code of Honor (2016).
 From these, you gather that Winnick’s recurring interest is themes of identity.